Lecture 05-2: Inspecting and Modifying Data

 Now artist_name_copy preserves the original values.
 If your UPDATE goes sideways, you can restore from the copy without touching the backup table.
 Belt and suspenders.

-ALTER TABLE: Changing Structure
+Changing Structure 📦

-Modifying Table Structure
+ALTER TABLE: Modifying Table Structure

 ALTER TABLE changes the shape of a table without destroying its data: